 On July 9, the Taiwanese Food and Drug Administration announced that they discovered six valsartan brands made in China were being recalled because they contained NDMA.
 ZHP was the primary manufacturer of valsartan that was exported to Taiwan.
 According to the Taiwanese Food and Drug Administration, these six brands only account for about three to four percent of heart disease-related drugs.
 The Taiwanese government has told healthcare facilities and pharmacies to recall these products within a month.
 They also advised that patients taking recalled drugs should not stop taking them, but see a doctor for alternative treatment.

 The U.S. Food and Drug Administration (FDA) followed suit July 13, announcing their own recall of Valsartan.
-They also note that it would be undergoing a review, and shall investigate the NDMA-levels in recalled products.
+They also note that it would undergo a review, and shall investigate the NDMA-levels in recalled products.
 The FDA noted that patients should continue to take their valsartan-containing medication unless they have an alternative treatment.
-The FDA also advised that patients look up drug and company names to determine whether or not their drugs were recalled.
+The FDA also advised that patients lookup the name of the drugs they are taking and their manufacturers to determine whether or not they were recalled.

 On August 6th, South Korea’s Ministry of Food and Drug Safety has banned the manufacturing and selling of valsartan also because of the NDMA contamination.
 This ban primarily affects Daebong LS Co., a local manufacturer of valsartan, and 22 other pharmaceutical firms.
 Daebong had manufactured 59 products that contain NDMA-contaminated valsartan.